WallarooLabs/wally/README.md

 docker pull wallaroo-labs-docker-wallaroolabs.bintray.io/release/wallaroo:latest
 ```

+Check out our [installation options][installation-options] page to learn more.

 ## Usage

 Once you've installed Wallaroo, Take a look at some of our examples.
 A great place to start are our [reverse][reverse] or [market spread][market-spread] examples in either [Python](python-examples) or [Go](go-examples).